Patient education: Vaccination during pregnancy (Beyond the Basics)

 Varicella (chickenpox) — Becoming infected with chickenpox (varicella) during pregnancy, especially early pregnancy, increases the risk of birth defects.
 Chickenpox anytime in pregnancy can cause serious complications for the pregnant woman, such as pneumonia.

 Human papillomavirus — The human papillomavirus (HPV) vaccine is recommended for nonpregnant girls and women 9 to 26 years of age.
-It is not recommended for pregnant women because its safety in pregnancy has not been studied.
+It is not recommended for pregnant women because its safety in pregnancy is not well-established.

 VACCINES RECOMMENDED FOR ALL WOMEN IN EVERY PREGNANCY

 Influenza (flu) — Pregnant women are at especially high risk of developing complications of the flu.
 Vaccination against the seasonal flu is recommended for all women who are or will be pregnant during influenza season.
-Influenza vaccine injection (flu shot) during pregnancy has no known harmful effects on the unborn baby, and can help protect the baby from influenza in the first six months after birth.
+Influenza vaccine injection (flu shot) during pregnancy has no known harmful effects on the unborn baby, and can help protect the baby from influenza in the first six months after birth, before the baby is eligible for the flu vaccine.
 The nasal spray influenza vaccine should be avoided because it is made from a live virus.
 (See "Patient education: Influenza prevention (Beyond the Basics)".)

 VACCINES RECOMMENDED FOR SELECTED PREGNANT WOMEN